statamic/docs/content/collections/tags/loop.md

     name: times
     type: int
     description: |
-      Number of times to loop
+      Number of times to loop.

   -
     name: from